 Hot Chocolate Mix

-This is my other favorite thing to make when I need a gift for a work gift exchange or for my kid’s teachers.
+Hands down this is my other favorite thing to make when I need a gift for a work gift exchange or for my kid’s teachers.
 I make a peppermint hot chocolate mix and pair with a cute Christmas mug.
 Below is the hot chocolate mix:

--1 cup of unsweetened cocoa
+-1 cup of powdered milk, 1 cup of sugar, and 1 cup of unsweetened cocoa

 Layer all these in a pretty mason jar.
 Add 1/2 cup of chocolate chips and 1/2 cup of crushed peppermint to the top.
 Add a lid to the top and tie a pretty ribbon to the jar.
 On the card to attach to it put the following directions: